silviacasavola/home-chute/README.md

   }
 }, 1000);
 ```
-In general we used mostly p5.js to handle events but for graphics and animations we used JQuery and CSS as it's easier to make the animations more fluid and dynamic.
+In general we used mostly p5.js to handle events but for graphics and animations we used JQuery and CSS as it's easier to use these to make more fluid and dynamic animations.

 ## Team